sillyLazyCat/ReGhosted/README.md

 # 🔓 ReGhosted

 **ReGhosted** is a fast, minimal GUI utility that automates **CyberGhost trial session refresh** and **temporary account regeneration** — all in a single click.

-Originally CLI-based as [`fuckVITBPL`](https://github.com/sillyLazyCat/fuckVITBPL), this version is a full UI rewrite that's significantly faster, optimized, and packaged as a standalone `.exe`.
+Originally a Python CLI tool called [`fuckVITBPL`](https://github.com/sillyLazyCat/fuckVITBPL), which was **slow and bloated (150MB+)**, this version is a **full C++ rewrite**: super fast, ultra-lightweight (~100KB), and packaged as a standalone `.exe`.

 ---

 ## 🧠 What It Does

 - 🔄 Resets CyberGhost trial without touching the browser
 - 📬 Uses disposable email to auto-register a new account
 - 🧙‍♂️ Injects new credentials straight into the CyberGhost app
 - 🖥️ Fully visual UI with live status, logs, and debug controls
 - 💨 Fast AF and clean — launch, click, done

 ---